Social and emotional milestones in child developmentWritten by Focus on the Family Canada

 - A three-year-old’s imagination is kicking into high gear.
 They enjoy pretend play and dressing up, and often have imaginary friends.

-- At some point during this year, your child will no longer need a daytime nap (provided they are getting 12 hours sleep at night).
+- At some point during their third year, about 50 per cent of kids no longer need a daytime nap (provided they are getting 12 hours sleep at night).

 - Needs help to learn to manage their strong impulses and overwhelming emotions, and will often need help to calm down.